Skip the expensive sports drinks. Making electrolyte water at home takes 2 minutes and costs pennies compared to those $3 bottles at the store.

 Instructions

-- In a large glass, mix the salt and baking soda.
+- In a large glass, combine the sea salt and baking soda.

-- Add lemon juice and stir until dissolved.
+- Add the lemon juice and stir until fully dissolved.

-- Pour in filtered water and stir well.
+- Pour in the filtered water and mix thoroughly.

 Notes